1927 Studios with the Royal Philharmonic Orchestra bring Messiaen’s Turangalîla: Infinite Love to Southbank Centre

 ‘A love song, a hymn to joy, time, movement, rhythm, life and death’ was how Messiaen himself described this vast, vibrant psychedelic masterpiece.

 Commissioned by the Southbank Centre and the Royal Philharmonic Orchestra.
-In associated with Judith Dimant Productions.
+In association with Judith Dimant Productions.

 Thursday 23 April 2026, 7:30pm